suzanamelomoraes/weatherjs/README.md

 - In progress

-Application that allows the user to search for weather conditions by city.
+An application that allows the user to search for weather conditions by city.

-This user will get information about the temperature, humidity, wind and feels like of the city.
+The Weatherjs app was written in vanilla Javascript and it gives information about the temperature, relative humidity, wind and feels like for each city chosen by the user.

 This application is one of the projects developed in the course Modern JavaScript from the Beginning by Udemy/Brad Traversy.